Severson-Group/eMach/docs/source/contribution.rst

 All code development should occur within the Git version control environment.
 When code is ready to be contributed back to eMach, developers should open a Pull Request (PR) on GitHub which explains their contribution.
-The PR should be closing at least one issue (if a PR is partially completing an issue, developers are asked to break the issue up into multiple issues).
+The PR should be closing at least one issue.
+PRs should not partially complete issues, and developers may need to break issues up into multiple issues to ensure that this is true.
 The developer should schedule each issue being closed onto the appropriate release by updating the issue status on the `eMach release Planner <https://github.com/orgs/Severson-Group/projects/26/views/1>`_.

 The branch naming conventions are as follows: